overleaf/toolkit/doc/quick-start-guide.md

 ## Starting Up

-The Overleaf Toolkit uses `docker-compose` to manage the overleaf docker containers.
-The toolkit provides a set of scripts which wrap `docker-compose`, and take care of most of the details for you.
+The Overleaf Toolkit uses `docker compose` to manage the overleaf docker containers.
+The toolkit provides a set of scripts which wrap `docker compose`, and take care of most of the details for you.

 Let's start the docker services: